OGbilboswagins/ComfyAI/README.md

    ```

-  3. **Using ComfyUI Manager**: Open ComfyUI Manager, click on Custom Nodes Manager, search for ComfyUI-Copilot, and click the install button, remember to update the ComfyUI-Copilot to the latest version.
+  2. **Using ComfyUI Manager**: Open ComfyUI Manager, click on Custom Nodes Manager, search for ComfyUI-Copilot, and click the install button, remember to update the ComfyUI-Copilot to the latest version.
+     - The Manager requires permissions.
+To prevent errors during execution, it's recommended to run ComfyUI with "sudo python main.py".
+     - If you encounter an error during the update, try to delete the folder or click uninstall and then reinstall.
+     - If an error occurs during execution, it's recommended to use the bottom panel button in the upper right corner to trigger the Manager to install ComfyUI-Copilot.
+An error log will appear below.
+Take a screenshot and post it to your git issue.
+     - Using the Manager installation method is prone to bugs, so it's recommended to use the git installation method above.
    <img src="assets/comfyui_manager.png"/>
    <img src="assets/comfyui_manager_install.png"/>